-The Emmeline Apron is another fun project that I’ve completed recently.
+The Emmeline Apron is another fun project that I completed.
 This is a popular pattern found easily for purchase on sewliberated.
 I was enchanted by others’ version of the pattern and happily ordered this pattern to make one of my very own.
 And I admit that I’m pretty pleased with my results.
 Of course, it’s hard to go wrong with a sweet pattern and Amy Butler prints.

 One of the perks and minuses of this pattern is that it is two sided.
 It’s lovely because you get two aprons in one, but that’s also what makes this pattern more difficult than your typical apron.
 The two sides don’t really need to match at all, they just both need to match the fabric used for the ties and binding (the yellow polka dot on mine).
 So I picked two beautiful and different Amy Butler prints.
 They showcase beautifully on this pattern because you get to see so much of the fabric.